LambdaTest/Ruby-HyperExecute-Sample/README.md

 set LT_ACCESS_KEY=LT_ACCESS_KEY
 ```

-# Matrix Execution with PyTest
+# Matrix Execution with Ruby-Rspec framework

 Matrix-based test execution is used for running the same tests across different test (or input) combinations.
 The Matrix directive in HyperExecute YAML file is a *key:value* pair where value is an array of strings.